 - The provision of making education accessible in only one language is undemocratic.
-It is the fundamental right for people to have an education and it is the government’s duties to provide them in the language they know.
+It is the fundamental right for people to have an education, and it is the government’s duty to provide them with the language they know.

-- Right to assemble and peacefully demonstrate is a basic right of an individual.
+- The right to assemble and peacefully demonstrate is a basic right of an individual.
 Hence, arresting the protestors is undemocratic.

 Chapter 1 of NCERT Social Science Political Science textbook – Democratic Politics-I explains democracy for students.
-The features of democracy are explained and why democracy as a value should be ingrained in our nation is discussed too.
-Students will learn how to differentiate democratic government from an undemocratic government.
+The features of democracy are explained, and why democracy as a value should be ingrained in our nation is discussed too.
+Students will learn how to differentiate a democratic government from an undemocratic government.

 The students will also get to know about the following topics: